electrikmilk/cherri/ReadMe.md

 Some languages have been abandoned, don't work very well, or no longer work.
 I don't want Shortcuts languages to die.
 There should be more, not less.

-Some stability comes with the project being on macOS and not iOS.
+Plus, some stability comes with this project being on macOS and not iOS, and I'm not aware of another Shortcuts language with macOS as it's platform other than [Buttermilk](https://github.com/zachary7829/Buttermilk).

 ## Community